mato777/py-collections/README.md

 ### Basic Operations
 - `append(item)` - Add an item to the collection
+- `extend(items)` - Add multiple items from a list or another collection
 - `all()` - Get all items as a list
 - `len()` - Get the number of items
 - **Iteration** - Use in `for` loops and with built-in functions like `sum()`, `max()`, `min()`, `any()`, `all()`, etc.